LingData2019/LingData2021/project_description.md

 Corpus data samples and experimental data sets are usually annotated manually.
 However, you can do any kind of data preprocessing and exploit ways to automate data annotation, if you wish.
 The quality of annotation and its interpretability will be assessed.

-### Course project schedule

-* May 20.
-Research pre-registration.
-You have to submit preliminary version of the paper that includes first three part of the research: a hypothesis, research design and description of data collection method.
-This paper will be assessed and you will recieve feedback that should be addressed in the final version.
-* June 10.
-Final paper submission.
-* June 10-30.
-Oral presentation (10 min presentation, 5 min questions).
-Exam date to be assigned by the office.

 ### Project paper and presentation assessment
 The following features of your works will be assessed: